 Elected Members: The application will be assessed by a relevant manager of the Council.
-The award of priority (housing need band) must be authorised by the Council's Director with the responsibility for
+The award of priority (housing need band) must be authorised by the Council's Chief Executive Officer.
+Current or Former Employees: The application will be assessed by a relevant manager of the Council.
+The award of priority (housing need band) must be authorised by the Council's Director with the responsibility for Housing.